(click images to see larger ones)

 Epacris paludosa

-Its hairy branches and distinctive 10mm long lance like
+Its hairy branches and distinctive 10mm long lance like leaves help to identify it.

 It is also known as the Alpine Heath.